Q: Who runs Crimson Clinic?

 Q: I really dislike getting these tests.
 How is Crimson different?

-A: The front desk is run by sex workers from Respect Inc. The nurse is also a peer and understands what having these tests can be like.
-She will make sure you are getting the best possible care.
-At Crimson, we encourage you to say no to any examination if you are not comfortable with it.
+A: The front desk is run by sex workers from Respect Inc. At Crimson, we encourage you to say no to any examination if you are not comfortable with it.
 You can let us know in confidence about any concerns you have with any tests or examinations, and we can discuss alternatives.

 Q: Why does Crimson Clinic need my personal details when I arrive for a sexual health test?